Decoupling Common and Unique Representations for Multimodal Self-supervised Learning: Implementation Details

-\paragraph{SAR-optical transfer learning} We evaluate SAR-optical pretraining on BigEarthNet-MM \citep{sumbul2021bigearthnet} dataset for the multi-label scene classification task.
-We compress and normalize the optical images to 8-bit by dividing 10000 and multiply 255; for SAR images, we cut out 2\% outliers for each image and normalize it by band-wise mean and standard deviation of the whole dataset.
+We evaluate SAR-optical pretraining on the BigEarthNet-MM \cite{sumbul2021bigearthnet} dataset for the multi-label scene classification task.
+We compress and normalize the optical images to 8-bit by band-wise mean and standard deviation; for SAR images, we cut out 2\% outliers for each image and normalize it by band-wise mean and standard deviation.
 As the optical data of BigEarthNet-MM is Sentinel-2 L2A product (12 bands), we insert one empty band to match the pretrained weights (13 bands).
 We use common data augmentations including RandomResizedCrop (scale 0.8 to 1) and RandomHorizontalFlip.

 Standard ResNet50 is used as the encoder backbone for each modality, of which the first layer is modified to fit the input channel number, and the last layer is modified as an identity layer.
-The encoded features are concatenated, followed by a fully connected layer outputing the class logits.
+The encoded features are concatenated, followed by a fully connected layer outputting the class logits.
 The encoders are initialized from the pretrained weights.
 For linear classification, the encoder weights are frozen and only the last classification layer is trainable; for fine-tuning, all weights are trained.

-We optimize MultiLabelSoftMarginLoss with batchsize 256 for 100 epochs.
-We use the SGD optimizer with weight decay 0 and momentum 0.9.
+We optimize MultiLabelSoftMarginLoss with batch size 256 for 100 epochs.
+We use the SGD optimizer with a weight decay of 0 and momentum of 0.9.
 The learning rate is 0.5 for linear classification, and 0.05 for fine-tuning.
 We reduce the learning rate by factor 10 at 60 and 80 epochs.